 Informal Discussion(s):

 The employee's concerns will be presented orally by the employee to the appropriate supervisor.
 Every effort shall be made by all concerned in an informal manner to develop an understanding of the facts and the issues in order to create a climate which will lead to resolution of the problem.
-If the employee is not satisfied with the informal discussion(s) relative to the matter in question, he/she may proceed to the formal grievance procedure.
+If the employee is not satisfied with the informal discussion(s) relative to the matter in question, they may proceed to the formal grievance procedure.

 Step One